jmcglone/jmcglone.github.io/_posts/2016-11-21-Sentinels.md

 The idea is to insert the number we are looking for at the end of the array.
 This will garanty that in worst case we will look through entire array, but we will always find the number we are looking for.

 If so, than we can get rid of checking out of bounds condition, making our loop naturally infinite.
-We can be sure that our infinite loop will finish, because we know our there is a value we are looking for.
+We can be sure that our infinite loop will finish, because we know there is a value we are looking for.

 ```cpp
 // Assumption made: array has one empty slot for insertion our sentinel.